MicrosoftDocs/microsoft-style-guide/styleguide/checklists/procedures-instructions-checklist.md

     you describe joystick interactions, assume that a mouse is a primary input device.
 Include joystick information in a table along with other alternative input methods.
-  - Use these verbs for pen and touch input:</br>**Tap**: Use to describe selecting something on the screen by tapping it once with a finger or pen.
-Don’t use *tap on.* Don’t use *click.*</br>**Double-tap**: Use to describe selecting something on the screen by tapping twice in quick succession.
-Don’t use *double-tap on.* Don’t use *double-click.*</br>**Tap and hold**: Use only if required by a program or app.
-Don’t use *touch and hold.*</br>**Pan**:Use to describe moving the screen in multiple directions, as youwould pan a camera to see different views of the environment.
+  - Use these verbs for pen and touch input:
+**Tap**: Use to describe selecting something on the screen by tapping it once with a finger or pen.
+Don’t use *tap on.* Don’t use *click.*
+**Double-tap**: Use to describe selecting something on the screen by tapping twice in quick succession.
+Don’t use *double-tap on.* Don’t use *double-click.*
+**Tap and hold**: Use only if required by a program or app.
+Don’t use *touch and hold.*
+**Pan**:Use to describe moving the screen in multiple directions, as youwould pan a camera to see different views of the environment.
 Forcontact gestures, use to refer to moving a finger, hand, or pen onthe device surface to move through screens or menus.
-Don’t use *drag* or *scroll* for these actions.</br>**Flick**: Use to describe moving one or more fingers to scroll through items on the screen.
+Don’t use *drag* or *scroll* for these actions.
+**Flick**: Use to describe moving one or more fingers to scroll through items on the screen.
 Don’t use *scroll.*
   - Use *swipe* to describe a short, quick movement in the direction opposite to how the page scrolls .

 **Learn more** about [alternative input methods](/style-guide/procedures-instructions/describing-alternative-input-methods).